Duke Li of Chen

+Duke Li of Chen (陳厲公 (Chén Lì Gōng); reigned 706 BC – died 700 BC), personal name Gui Yue, was a duke of the Chen state.

-Yue was a son of Duke Huan of Chen, who died under strange circumstances.
+Duke Li was a son of Duke Huan, who died under strange circumstances.
 He was believed to have become demented and went missing in the first month of 707 BC, before his body was found sixteen days later.
 The uncertainty threw the state into turmoil, and Duke Huan's younger brother Chen Tuo took the opportunity to murder Duke Li's elder brother Crown Prince Mian and usurp the throne.

-Yue's mother was a princess of the neighbouring State of Cai.
-After Chen Tuo's usurpation, the Cai army attacked Chen and killed Chen Tuo in 706 BC.
-The marquis of Cai then installed Yue on the Chen throne, to be known as Duke Li.
+Duke Li's mother was a princess of the neighbouring Cai state.
+After Chen Tuo's usurpation, the Cai army attacked the Chen state and killed Chen Tuo in 706 BC.
+The marquis of Cai then installed Duke Li to the Chen throne.

 Duke Li died in 700 BC, after a reign of seven years.
-He was succeeded by two of his younger brothers: Lin, Duke Zhuang of Chen, and Chujiu, Duke Xuan of Chen.
+He was succeeded by his younger brother, Lin (Duke Zhuang).

-Duke Li was the father of Chen Wan, who later fled to Qi, a major state to the northeast of Chen, and established the Chen (Tian) clan there.
-The Chen clan of Qi grew increasingly powerful over the centuries, and eventually usurped the Qi throne.
+Duke Li was the father of Chen Wan (陳完), who later fled to the Jiang Qi state in 672 BC.
+The Tian (田) clan descended from Chen Wan grew increasingly powerful over the centuries and eventually usurped the Jiang Qi throne and founded the Tian Qi state.